jsca0/MiniBid/README.md

   - /register
   - /login

-To access send request to every other endpoint clients must be registered users.
-Client request should have the user's ```auth_token``` in thier headers.
+For every other endpoint requests must come from registered users, they should have the user's ```auth_token``` in thier headers.
 Items...
 - /api/items
   - /:itemId
   - /:itemId/auction

+Bids...
+- /api/bid/itemId
 ## Development of the MiniBid testing cases